rockdaboot/libpsl/fuzz/README.md

 Crash reproducers from OSS-Fuzz are put into $NAME.repro directory for regression testing with top dir 'make check' or 'make check-valgrind'.

+The ./configure runs below are for libidn2.
+To test libicu replace 'libidn2' with 'libicu', to test with libidn replace 'libidn2' by 'libidn'.

 # Running a fuzzer using clang